 Kay Honeyman grew up in Fort Worth, Texas and attended Baylor University, graduating with a Bachelors and Masters in English Language and Literature.
-Her first novel, The Fire Horse Girl, comes out in January 2013.
-It is being published by Arthur A. Levine/Scholastic.
+Her first novel, The Fire Horse Girl, came out in January 2013.
+It was published by Arthur A. Levine/Scholastic.
 She currently teaches middle school and lives in Dallas, Texas.

 I was born in Fort Worth, Texas.
 My father was a CPA and my mother stayed home and ran everything from birthday parties, to back-to-school shopping, to my middle school talent show.
 My parents are nothing like the parents that end up in my writing.
 If I put parents like mine into stories, the main character would never make it into the world without a warm coat, a strong work ethic, sturdy moral values, and an agreement that they would ‘call if anything happens.’
 Thus ending the story around chapter two.
 My sister Sarah is in a lot of my stories.
 She’s the smart characters.